-Immunoglobulins are special proteins in the blood that fight infections.
-Some of our white blood cells make them.
+Immunoglobulins are special proteins in the blood.
+They fight infections.
+Some white blood cells make them.
 They are also known as antibodies.
-Antibodies are important for the immune system.
-In immunoglobulin therapy (IVIg), these proteins are donated from a healthy person.
+They are part of the immune system.
+With immunoglobulin therapy (IVIg), these proteins are donated from a healthy person.
 They are then given to you through an IV.

-Concentrated immunoglobulin antibodies will be collected from a healthy individual.
-These antibodies are added to a sterile solution.
+Concentrated immunoglobulin antibodies will be collected from a healthy person.
+They are added to a germ-free solution.

-An IV needle will be inserted into a vein in your arm.
+An IV needle will be placed into a vein in your arm.
 The solution is in a bag.
 It hangs above and next to you.
 It then drains through a tube and into the vein.

 About 5-6 hours